 Which school should we choose?

-We are a natural 'feeder school' to Ryburn Valley High School.
+We are a natural 'feeder school' for Ryburn Valley High School.

 You should be aware that the Local Authority operates a Co-ordinated Admissions Scheme for pupils transfering to secondary school (although this can be subject to change).
 This is in accordance with legislation and the Government's School Admissions Code of Practice.
 A co-ordindated admissions scheme seeks to ensure that every pupil in the country receives an offer of a school place on the same day.

 The scheme operates in such a way that all parental preferences are considered equally.
 However, the schools have to be expressed in order of preference.
 In the event of a child being eligible for a place at more than one school, only one offer of a place will be made.
 This will be at the highest expressed preference of school for which the child is eligible (for the purpose of clarity, this is not a 'First Preference First' scheme and priority will not be given to first preferences over second or third preferences).

 Parents of children resident in Calderdale can express up to five preferences for schools including schools in other local authorities.
 For out of authority schools however, parents should contact the relevant local authority for information about the schools' over subscription criteria.
 The Local Authority will send out to each child, in Calderdale (in late June when your child will still be in Year 5), a leaflet entitled 'Admission to Secondary School'.
 This will detail everything you need to do to apply for a secondary school place.
-Please note for 2015 admissions, all aplications must be submitted on line.
-Please contact school if you need any further support with this.
+All applications are now submitted online, (please contact school if you need any further support with this).
 All applications needs to be completed by 31st October.
 It is important that is deadline is met, otherwise you may jeopardise your choice.